 -

 Yes!
-Seed donations are welcome as long as they are in an envelope labeled with the name of the plant and important information such as sun preference, planting depth, and any basic growing and harvesting tips that you have.
-Envelopes are available at the library.
+Seed donations are welcome as long as they are in envelopes (available at the library), labeled with the name of the plant and important information such as:

 Additional Resources